Morten Veland: 2001–present: Sirenia

 After Tristania, in 2001, Veland formed his own band Sirenia, composing the same genre of music, in which he contributes nearly all of the instruments as well as the growling vocals.
 The rest of the band (except female singer and choir members) are mostly used on live performances only.

 Mortemia

 While taking Sirenia on a more melodic direction, Veland began writing other types of music.
-He ended up with many great ideas but it didn't really fit his current band's musical concept.
-He since decided to form Mortemia.
+He ended up with many ideas, but they didn't fit his current band's musical concept.
+He decided to form Mortemia.
 The music has a similar style to that of Tristania's second album Beyond the Veil.
 The band signed a contract with Napalm Records on 6 July 2009.
-Mortemia is a studio project only, but he is considering doing a live lineup in the future.
+Mortemia is a studio project only, but he has considered doing a live lineup.
 After 11 years of inactivity, Veland announced a brand new EP titled The Pandemic Pandemonium Sessions on 11 May 2021.
-This EP is an entirely different concept which will feature many different female vocalists in each song.
+This EP is a different concept that feature many female vocalists in each song.